Raymond RADIGUET (1903.1923)

 Allows schoolchildren to stroll along the way!

-The least of my worries as long as tomorrow
+The least of my worries, provided that tomorrow

-I will separate the various blades of the grass
+I will separate the various blades of grass

-Then in the wild grass you lost your mind
+Then in the tall grass you lost your mind

-More dead than alive under the bridge which outrages it
+More dead than alive under the bridge that outrages her

-Rolls the river and its sobs of pleasure
+The river rolls on, and its sobs of pleasure

-Only you would excuse my love of traveling
+You alone could excuse my love of travel

-Your gaze accompanies me in the process of pleasure
+Your gaze accompanies me on a journey of pleasure

 Conclusion

-She's had enough of the thoughts I invented
+She's had enough of the tedious assignments I was making up

 I feel strong enough to return to the cities.